Transceiver Design for Dual-Hop Non-regenerative MIMO-OFDM Relay Systems Under Channel Uncertainties: Conclusions

 \section{Conclusions}

-In this paper, linear robust relay precoder and destination equalizer were jointly designed for AF MIMO-OFDM relay systems based on MMSE criterion.
+In this paper, linear transceiver design was addressed for AF MIMO-OFDM relaying systems with channel estimation errors based on MMSE criterion.
 The linear channel estimators and the corresponding MSE expressions were first derived.
-Then a general solution for optimal precoder and equalizer was proposed.
+Then a general solution for optimal relay forwarding matrix and destination equalizer was proposed.
 When the channel estimation errors are uncorrelated, the optimal solution is in closed-form, and it includes several existing transceiver design results as special cases.
-On the other hand, when channel estimation errors are correlated, a practical algorithm was introduced.
-Simulation results showed that the proposed algorithms offer significant performance improvements over the algorithm based on estimated CSI only.
+Furthermore, the design was extended to the case where source precoder design is involved.
+Simulation results showed that the proposed algorithms offer significant performance improvements over the algorithms based on estimated CSI only.

 \appendices